MrTall93/NZBot/README.md

-# Nightmare Zone Bot for use of cunts like syed and zain only.
+# Nightmare Zone Bot for use by cunts like syed and zain only